HP LaserJet: 1990s

-The Color LaserJet 5 and 5M were introduced in March 1996, with 1200 dpi resolution.
+The Color LaserJet 5 and 5M were introduced in March 1996 with 1200 dpi resolution.
 The LaserJet 6P and 6MP were introduced October 1996.
-They included infrared technology, for wireless printing.
+They included infrared technology for wireless printing.

 In November 1996, HP introduced the network-ready LaserJet 5Si, a major revision and upgrade to the 3Si (IIISi) and 4Si, which had used the Canon NX engine.
-The 5Si, based on the Canon WX engine, could thus provide 11"x17" printing at an unprecedented 24 pages per minute and at 600 dpi with resolution enhancement.
+The 5Si, based on the Canon WX engine, could provide 11"x17" printing at an unprecedented 24 pages per minute and at 600 dpi with resolution enhancement.
 An internal duplexer enabled full-speed double-sided printing.
 Automatic personality switching (between PCL and PostScript), a feature that first appeared on the 4SiMX, was standard on the 5SiMX.
-The 5Si series were true workhorses, but initial production models were somewhat hobbled by a vulnerability to slightly low voltage (i.e. crashing if mains voltage was less than 120 Volts) as well as a weak clutch in Tray 3 (thus resulting in paper jamming for Tray 3 as well as the optional 2,000-sheet Tray 4), and also a weak solenoid in the manual feed tray (Tray 1).
+The 5Si series were true workhorses, but initial production models were somewhat hobbled by a vulnerability to low voltage (i.e. crashing if mains voltage was less than 120 Volts), as well as a weak clutch in Tray 3 (resulting in paper jamming for Tray 3, as well as the optional 2,000-sheet Tray 4) and a weak solenoid in the manual feed tray (Tray 1).
 These paper-handling issues were easily dealt with, and many 5Si LaserJets remain in service today.
 The HP 5Si Mopier, a 5Si equipped with all available options, was marketed as the first network printer that was optimized to produce multiple original prints (mopies).
 It had a 100,000 copies-per-month duty cycle, and 24 ppm print speed.

 In 1997, HP introduced the LaserJet 4000 family of printers.
-They included features from the LaserJet 5 plus higher resolution of 1200 dpi.
-These are mostly used in offices, and most recently in people's homes mainly to replace the LaserJet 4/5 series if the user had them previously.
-In 1999, HP released the LaserJet 4050 series, which was identical to the HP 4000 but with a faster formatter and an easily accessible paper registration area (where the paper is stopped, registered, and then advanced for printing; a flip-up cover here made clearing of this component easier.)
+They included features from the LaserJet 5, plus higher resolution of 1200 dpi.
+These are mostly used in offices and, more recently, in people's homes to replace the LaserJet 4/5 series if the user had them previously.
+In 1999, HP released the LaserJet 4050 series, which was identical to the HP 4000 but with a faster formatter and an easily accessible paper registration area (where the paper is stopped, registered, and then advanced for printing; a flip-up cover here made clearing of this component easier).
 The 4000 series, as well as the 4050 and the 4100, used partly external duplexers.

 The world's first mass market all-in-one laser device, the LaserJet 4101 MFP, debuted in April 1998.
 Users could print, fax, copy, and scan with a single appliance.
-In July 1998 HP shipped its 30-millionth LaserJet printer.
+In July 1998, HP shipped its 30-millionth LaserJet printer.